 I am linking these sites, I am not vetting them.

-What makes Sidney BC great?
+What makes Sidney BC and North Saanich great?

 Sidney BC and the Saanich Peninsula has an ideal pace.
 From rolling farmland to great dining, the Peninsula boasts a terrific lifestyle.
 The population of Sidney is 11, 672.
 The mainly flat, walk-able community is 5.10 square kilometers.
 The moderate climate makes it a year-round tourist destination.
 Sidney’s major economic drivers are manufacturing, retail and tourism.
 Just a 20 minute drive from downtown Victoria, Sidney is home to the Sidney / Anacortes (Washington, USA) Ferry Terminal and just minutes from the Victoria International Airport and Swartz Bay, BC Ferry Terminal.
 Sidney boasts many attraction and amenities including a scenic 3.6 kilometre waterfront walkway, a historical museum, the Shaw Centre for the Salish Sea Aquarium, enchanting street statues and murals, Mineral World, a 420 ft.
 Fishing Pier with a thriving marine life Artificial Reef, a vibrant downtown boutique shopping district, and much more.
 Sidney’s waterfront location allows for many other water-related activities such as boating, sailing, kayaking, diving and fishing.